JaxPlays-Inc/jaxplays.org/content/productions/2023/2023-Church-State.md

 crew:
 - Director: Harolyn Sharpe
 orchestra:
+genres:
+- Play
+- Drama
+- Comedy
+- Political
+Description: Church & State is a fast-paced dramedy about faith, politics, and “The Twitter.”
 ---
 Three days before his re-election, a US Senator has a life-altering crisis of faith which sends the entire campaign into a tailspin.
 He decides to finally tell the public exactly what’s on his mind, no filter.
 What could possibly go wrong?